Generative Networks for Precision Enthusiasts: Uncertainties and control

 where the transverse momentum is given in GeV, we account for a threshold at 15~GeV, and we choose a quadratic scaling to enhance the effects of this shift in the tails.

-We then train the Bayesian INN conditionally on values $a = 0~...~30$ in steps of one.
+Instead ot just augmenting the training data, we train the network conditionally on this nuisance parameter and then sample the nuisance parameter for the trained network, to reproduce the systematic or theory uncertainty now encoded in the network.
+This means we then our Bayesian INN conditionally on values $a = 0~...~30$ in steps of one.
 For the event generation incorporating the theory uncertainty we can sample kinematic distributions for different $a$-values.
 In Fig.~\ref{fig:binn_syst} we show generated distributions for different values of $a$.
 To model the conditional parameter similar to phase space and allow for an uncertainty on the conditional nuisance parameter, we sample $a$ with a Gaussian around its central value and a standard deviation of $\min (a/10,0.1)$.
 The two panels show the modified $p_{T,j_1}$-distribution and its impact on $p_{T,j_2}$ through correlations.
 As expected, the effects are similar, but the multi-particle recoil washes out the effects on $p_{T,j_2}$.
 In the upper panels we compare the effect of the theory uncertainty $a = 0~...~12$ to the statistical training uncertainty given by the BINN.
 We see that our method traces the additional theory or systematic uncertainty, and allows us to reliably estimate its sub-leading nature for $p_{T,j_2}$.
 While we show ranges of $a$, corresponding to the typical flat likelihood used for theory uncertainties, we could obviously sample the different $a$-values during event generation.
 In the lower panels we show the relative BINN uncertainties, to ensure that the training for the different $a$-values is stable.
 For $p_{T,j_1}$ the data augmentation has a slight chilling effect on the high-precision training around the maximum of the distribution.
 In the statistically limited tails towards larger $p_T$ the BINN training without and with augmentations behaves the same.
 Looking at the recoil correlation, the BINN reports a slightly larger uncertainty for the augmented training, correctly reflecting the fact that the network now has to learn an additional source of correlations.
 At least for the range of shown $a$-values this BINN uncertainty is independent of the size of the augmentation.